UPAA: A Brief History

 UPAA Presidents as UP Regents

 Until the 1960s, several UP alumni had served as UP regents.
 The year 1969 became a milestone with the enactment of Republic Act No. 5706 of 1969, which made the UPAA president an ex-officio member of the UP Board of Regents.
 It gave the UPAA a direct role in policy-setting and strategic decision-making for the University.
-The 24th president of the UPAA, Engr.
-Eduardo R. Escobar (1967-1973), served as the first ex-officio regent.
+The 25th president of the UPAA, Atty.
+Abraham Sarmiento (1973-1979), served as the first ex-officio regent.

-In 1983, the 75th anniversary of UP, the homecoming was held at the Philippine International Convention Center.
+In 1983, the 75th anniversary of UP, the homecoming was held at the Philippine International Convention Center in Manila.
 The next two annual reunions took place at the National Engineering Center in UP Diliman.
 In 1986 until 1992, the Fiesta Pavilion of the Manila Hotel was the venue of the homecomings.
 The following year, the affair was held at the UP Film Center.

-The majority of the national artists and national scientists, including many national leaders, are alumni of the University.
+As the University grew older, more and more UP alumni attained distinction.
+Thus, in 1957, the UPAA began giving awards in the different service categories.
+These are what are known today as the UPAA Distinguished Alumni Awards.
+The majority of the national artists and national scientists, including many national leaders, are alumni of the University and UPAA awardees.
 The UPAA is supremely proud that they remain an integral part of the University and full-fledged partners in nation-building.

 Envisioned in 1935 by fifth UP President Jorge Bocobo (1934-1939), the Alumni Institute is a vehicle for interaction with the alumni and their continuing professional growth.
 It also serves as a stimulus for the founding of more alumni chapters in the provinces and overseas, and for the reactivation of dormant ones.

-The first Regional Alumni Institute (RAI) was held on November 25, 1976, in UP College Cebu, with the second in Baguio in February 1977.
+The first Regional Alumni Institute (RAI) was held on November 25, 1976, at UP College Cebu, with the second in Baguio in February 1977.
 Succeeding RAIs met in other Philippine cities, but the 20th took place in Brunei Darussalam in November 1998; followed by the 21st in Bangkok (May 1999); the 23rd in Bogor, Indonesia (September 2000); the 35th in Singapore (October 2010).
 The 40th RAI was hosted by UPV in Iloilo City in April 2013.
-They were again hosts in the next RAI, the 41st, in Roxas City, May 2015.
+The succeeding 41st RAI was held May 2015 in Roxas City, with UPAA-Capiz Chapter as host.

 Ang Bahay ng Alumni